+Does that sound like us and how we live?
+Do we ever listen to God and His Commandments?
 Occasionally the sequence of evil kings in Judah was broken by a righteous king, but that the nation was following fast in the footsteps of Israel in behaviour and destiny was evident.
 Still, in all the rebellion and apostasy of Israel and Judah, God sent a steady stream of prophets to both call the nation back to Himself and to warn them of their impending judgment, if there was no repentance.
 In fact, on the rare occasions when the kings and the people were faithful to their covenant, the nation prospered and had peace.
-Clearly, God did not execute the threatened judgment immediately, but it was clearly coming for God said because of Manasseh's leadership and the willingness of the people of Judah to accept his leadership: "I will stretch over Jerusalem the line of Samaria, and the plummet of the house of Ahab; and I will wipe Jerusalem as a man wipes a dish, wiping it and turning it upside down.
+Clearly, God did not execute the threatened judgment immediately but it was clearly coming for God said because of Manasseh's leadership and the willingness of the people of Judah to accept his leadership:

+"I will stretch over Jerusalem the line of Samaria, and the plummet of the house of Ahab; and I will wipe Jerusalem as a man wipes a dish, wiping it and turning it upside down.
 I will cast off the remnant of my inheritance, and deliver them into the hand of their enemies.
-They will become a prey and a spoil to all their enemies; because they have done that which is evil in my sight, and have provoked me to anger, since the day their fathers came forth out of Egypt, even
+They will become a prey and a spoil to all their enemies; because they have done that which is evil in my sight, and have provoked me to anger, since the day their fathers came forth out of Egypt, even to this day".
+2 Kings 13-15.

-The prophet Jeremiah's ministry (626 to 575 BC) began during the reign of Josiah and spanned the reigns of the final four kings of Judah and ended with one of the darkest events in that nation's history; the siege and destruction of Jerusalem in 586 BC and the exile of survivors to Babylon.
-His task and purpose were to warn the people of Judah about the catastrophe that was awaiting them.
-They had sinned greatly, and he called them to repentance so that they would avoid this catastrophe and be saved.
+The prophet Jeremiah's ministry (626 to 575 BC) began during the reign of a young 8 year old king Josiah and spanned the reigns of the final four kings of Judah and ended with one of the darkest events in that nation's history; the siege and destruction of Jerusalem in 586 BC and the exile of survivors to Babylon.
+His task and purpose was to warn the people of Judah about the catastrophe that was awaiting them.
+They had sinned greatly and he called them to repentance so that they would avoid this catastrophe and be saved.

 Jeremiah lived in days of spiritual darkness and political instability.
 Two strong nations greatly influenced life in Judah when Jeremiah began his ministry: Egypt on the southwest, and Assyria on the northeast.
 Judah was the "jelly" in this "sandwich" and found herself pressed on both sides.
-Instead of looking to God for their security, the people looked either to Egypt or to
+Instead of looking to God for their security, the people looked either to Egypt or to Assyria.

-Assyria.
 All this time there was the constant voice of the prophets warning kings and people to only trust in God.

-As Jeremiah lamented in chapter 8:22 "Is there no balm in Gilead; is there no physician there?
+As Jeremiah lamented in chapter 8:22

+"Is there no balm in Gilead; is there no physician there?
 Why then is not the health of the daughter of my people recovered?"